 This is the perfect, most delicious way to use up butternut squash in the fall!
-Butternut Squash Soup is creamy, packed with comforting flavor and super easy to prepare.
+Butternut Squash Soup with Cream Cheese is guaranteed creamy, packed with comforting flavor and super easy to prepare.
 Great dinner option any night of the week!

 Original recipe posted: October 2018 | Recipe updated: October 2019

 One of the first recipes I ever put up on my blog was this delicious Butternut Squash Soup.
 It was a comforting fall soup then and it still is today.
-That face I make when I see the total creamy goodness pours out of the blender?
+That face (in the below video) I make when I see the total creamy goodness pours out of the blender?
 That is no joke.
 It was even creamier than I remembered and oohhh so good.

 Although this squash is technically a fruit, we still treat it like a vegetable and you can enjoy roasting it, sauteing it up on the stove like you do your fave vegetables or pureeing it.

 LEARN TO MAKE DELICIOUS BUTTERNUT SQUASH SOUP WITH THIS EASY TUTORIAL

 HOW TO MAKE CREAMY BUTTERNUT SQUASH SOUP

 Heat the butter in a large skillet or Dutch oven over medium heat.
 Add onions and cook until soft and fragrant, about 3 minutes.
 Add butternut squash, water, bouillon cubes, salt, pepper and cayenne pepper.
 Bring to a boil, then reduce to a simmer over medium heat.
 Let simmer for 30 minutes (stirring occasionally), or until the squash is tender.

 Remove pan from the heat and add the cream cheese.
 Stir until cheese is melted.
 Let cool for 10 minutes.